flaviostutz/freepbx/README.md

 * **USE_CHAN_SIP** - if true, disables pjsip and enables legacy chan_sip engine. defaults to false, meaning it will use pjsip engine by default
 * **ENABLE_AUTO_RESTORE** - if true, when a new container instance is run, it will try to restore an existing backup from /backup/[FreePBX ver]/new.tar.gz.
 This backup is created each one hour automatically.
 This is useful when creating a new container instance (all MYSQL and other data is lost), so that your configurations are kept. defaults to true
 * **ENABLE_DELETE_OLD_RECORDINGS** - Delete all recordings older than 60 days if enabled. defaults to true

+* **FAIL2BAN_ENABLE** - enable fail2ban on asterisk logs.
+If set, this container needs to run in "privileged" mode because it needs to change iptables configurations. defaults to 'false'
+* **FAIL2BAN_FINDTIME** - Time window in which failed retries will be evaluated.
+Defaults to '600' seconds
+* **FAIL2BAN_MAXRETRY** - Number of failed attempts inside "findtime" window.
+Defaults to '15' retries
+* **FAIL2BAN_BANTIME** - Time a specific IP will be banned after too many failed retries.
+Defaults to '259200' seconds.

 * **DISABLE_SIGNATURE_CHECK** - Disables module signature checks so that configuration reloads are way faster.
 Disable if you know what module signing protection means. defaults to false
 * **CERTIFICATE_DOMAIN** - certificate domain name when generating site certs with let's encrypt. this is used to locate certificated by name in /etc/asterisk/keys/ and configure Apache to use it automatically. defaults to ''